Solar-Powered Construction Sites: Energy Efficiency at Work

 The Path Forward

 By rethinking the operations of solar-powered construction sites, the industry can offer a way forward in the fight against climate change while also commercializing and enhancing reputation development.
-Solar-power construction sites are proof of how innovation and sustainability can exist at the same time.
+Solar-powered construction sites are proof of how innovation and sustainability can exist at the same time.

 Challenges for Solar-Powered Construction